learningOrchestra/mlToolKits/docs/pca.md

 `POST CLUSTER_IP:5006/images/<parent_filename>`

-The request use a parent_filename as a dataset inserted filename, the body contains the json fields:
+The request uses a parent_filename as a dataset inserted filename, the body contains the json fields:
 ```json
 {